 If someone contacts you claiming to be from Publishers Clearing House and tells you that you have won their grand prize, you are probably going to be overrun with emotions and will do anything to get your big prize.
 But if they require you to send in any kind of payment or money card to collect your prize, It Is A Scam.
 Publishers Clearing House sweepstakes are always free and you NEVER have to pay to claim a prize award.

-Most PCH Scams seem to center around some form of money payment, but there could be other scams out there as well.
+Most PCH Scams seem to center around some form of monetary payment, but there could be other scams out there as well.
 Phishing for personal information could be another big scam.
-These types of scams could be harder to identify, but you should be cautious of someone claiming to be from PCH who asks for personal information such as; your social security number, date of birth, etc. Scammers can use this information to steal your identity, or open up credit cards or loans in your name.
+These types of scams could be harder to identify, but you should be cautious of someone claiming to be from PCH who asks for personal information such as; your social security number, date of birth, etc. Scammers can use this information to steal your identity or open up credit cards or loans in your name.

 If you receive an email from PCH notifying you that you have won, It Is A SCAM.
 According to Publishers Clearing House, they never send out emails to notify winners that they have won a major prize.
 If you win a major prize, the PCH Prize Patrol will show up at your house with one of their giant checks., or you might receive a check via certified mail.
 Again, in these emails, they will likely try to get you to send them some form of payment in order for you to claim the prize.